-- Overall group materiality: TT\$45.1 million, which represents 5% of profit before - · The group audit included full scope audits of three significant components; two domiciled in Trinidad and Tobago and one in Barbados. - IFRS 9 'Financial Instruments' Incorporation of Forward-Looking Information into the Expected Credit Loss Model for Loans to Customers and Investment Securities
+- Overall group materiality: TT\$45.1 million, which represents 5% of profit before taxation. - The group audit included full scope audits of three significant components; two domiciled in Trinidad and Tobago and one in Barbados. - The group audit covered 89% of profit before taxation and 97% of total assets. - IFRS 9 'Financial Instruments' Incorporation of Forward-Looking Information into the Expected Credit Loss Model for Loans to Customers and Investment Securities